WESTMORELAND STATE PARK

 Power boats are permitted, and a boat ramp is available along with a boathouse that sells gas, ice, bait and other fishing supplies.
 Paddleboats and rowboats can be rented Memorial Day through Labor Day.
 Purchase an annual boat launching fee by calling 1-800-933-PARK, in Richmond 225-3867.

 Fishing in the saltwater of the Potomac River is available throughout the year.
-A valid Maryland or Virginia saltwater fishing license is required when fishing from a boat.
-If fishing from the pier or shore, no fishing license is required.
+A valid Maryland or Virginia saltwater fishing license is required.
 Striped bass, spot and bluefish are among the most common sport fish found in the river.
 Rock Spring Pond boasts a variety of fish including catfish, bream, bass and crappie.